 As a general rule, rogesha-6 Budha in 4 harms the foundational socialization education.
 The relationship with schoolteachers and police is conflicted in some fashion (according to the graha).

 One may be impatient or argumentative with the pace or content of conventional schooling and controvert the customary socialization process.

-However rogesha-6 in 4 = rogesha-6 in 11th from swakshetra; one may enjoy economic gains (11) and often many friends (11) despite a somewhat unsettled foundational level of home, school, and customary rhythms.
+However, rogesha-6 in 4 = rogesha-6 in 11th from svakshetra; one may enjoy economic gains (11) and often many friends (11) despite a somewhat unsettled foundational level of home, school, and customary rhythms.

-Identified with polarizing catalysis via property ownership and interrupted education, with unfulfilled commitments and quarrels or illness in the family home or the homeland.
+Identified with polarizing catalysis via property ownership-stewardship and interrupted education, with unfulfilled commitments and quarrels or illness in the family home or the homeland.